basecamp/trix/README.md

 **Compose beautifully formatted text in your web application.** Trix is a WYSIWYG editor for writing messages, comments, articles, and lists—the simple documents most web apps are made of.
 It features a sophisticated document model, support for embedded attachments, and outputs terse and consistent HTML.

-Trix is an open-source project from [Basecamp](https://basecamp.com/), the creators of [Ruby on Rails](http://rubyonrails.org/).
-Millions of people trust their text to Basecamp, and we built Trix to give them the best possible editing experience.
-See Trix in action in the [all-new Basecamp 3](https://basecamp.com/3-is-coming).
+Trix is an open-source project from [37signals](https://37signals.com), the creators of [Ruby on Rails](http://rubyonrails.org/).
+Millions of people trust their text to us, and we built Trix to give them the best possible editing experience.
+See Trix in action in [Basecamp 3](https://basecamp.com).

 ### Different By Design